-The Admissions & Records Office maintains permanent education records of both credit and noncredit courses.
+The Admissions Office maintains permanent education records of both credit and noncredit courses.
 The permanent record for credit courses contains the following: student's name, social security number, address, sex, date of birth, mode of admission, TSI or alternative exam scores, academic work undertaken, grades and grade points and credit hours earned, scholastic standing, and degrees and/or certificates awarded.
 The permanent record for noncredit courses from 1990-present contains the following: student's name, address, social security number, date of birth, sex, courses taken, satisfactory or unsatisfactory completion, CEU's earned, and contact hours.

 Student records are released only for use by faculty and professional staff for authorized college-related purposes.
 The release of student records (transcripts) for off-campus use occurs only with the student's knowledge and consent, or where required by law.
-Students may obtain an official or unofficial student copy of the permanent record in the Welcome Center or the Admissions & Records Office only with appropriate ID unless the student properly authorizes a third party.
+Students may obtain an official or unofficial student copy of their permanent record in the Admissions Office with appropriate ID unless the student properly authorizes a third party.